What is PBC?

 PBC is chronic, meaning long-lasting, and progressive, meaning it can become worse over time.

-Diagram showing liver inflammation in PBC
+Icon showing diagram that shows liver inflammation in PBC

 PBC causes inflammation in the bile ducts of the liver

-Illustration of liver scarring progression
+Icon of illustration of liver scarring progression

 Over time, scarring from this inflammation can block the bile ducts, leading to liver damage and reduced liver function

-Important warning signs and symptoms of PBC
+Icon of important warning signs and symptoms of PBC

 If left untreated or not treated well enough, PBC can lead to end-stage liver disease and the need for a liver transplant